top of page

 • The sector of pharmaceutical AI is maturing for a likely wave of IPOs and M&As in 2021-2022;

-• Sector will attract significant number of non-biotech investors to enter the Life Sciences sector;
+• The sector will attract a significant number of non-biotech investors to enter the Life Sciences sector;

-• The activities on the secondary market deals will increase;
+• The activities in the secondary market deals will increase;

-• The year of 2022 can be considered at the year for matured consolidation of the AI Pharma Sector
+• The year 2022 can be considered the year for matured consolidation of the AI Pharma Sector

 Extended Key Points and Key Trends for 2020